Learning Outcomes Assessment and Accountability

 The assessment activities may take diverse forms including standardized assessments, placement tests, faculty-developed evaluations, focus sessions, and surveys.
 The college believes that such input is vital to its responsibility to maintain quality instruction.
 Therefore, class time may occasionally be used for these activities and it is expected that students will participate in the processes when asked.
 Confidentiality of responses is ensured.
 Entering freshmen and graduating students may be required to take a standardized test of general education skills.

 Grading and Attendance Policy

 The methods for evaluation and grading within a course are clearly stated in the course syllabus.
 Evaluation procedures are objective and appropriately related to the course’s objectives and content.

 An academic complaint is defined as an issue related to classroom instruction or a grade dispute.
 A student who has an academic complaint, including a specific academic complaint involving a faculty member, that remains unresolved through informal means, may enter into a formal process of problem resolution.
-The student academic complaint procedures and the appropriate form may be obtained from the division offices or the counseling center. .
+The student academic complaint procedures and the appropriate form may be obtained from the division offices or student services.
 A student who wants to initiate a formal academic complaint must submit an academic complaint form no later than the end of the seventh week of the next full semester.

 Procedures for students to address non-academic complaints are addressed in the student handbook.
 These procedures are reviewed annually prior to publication of the student handbook.

 Policy Manual Review/Revision: 02/28/14